spring-jdbc-crud/simplejdbcmapper/README.md

 ## Limitations

 1. @Id can only be mapped to a single database column.
-Multi-column id are not supported.
+Multi-column id is not supported.
 2. No support for table/column names with spaces in them.

 ## TroubleShooting